arius86/squad-health-check/README.md

 http://squadhealthcheck.info/

 ## February 2018 update
-- All answers given by member are visible on "Thank you" screen
+- All answers given by a member are visible on the "Thank you" screen
 - Updated packages

+## September 2020 update
+- Updated to Meteor v1.9.3
+- Icons and spelling mistakes fixes